What can I do with a degree in philosophy?

 - had the highest quantitative reasoning score of any humanities or arts major.

-scores indicated that philosophy majors:
+LSAT scores have consistently shown that philosophy majors:

 - had the highest score (tied with Economics) of the 12 largest disciplines of students entering law school.

 - had the 2nd highest score (tied with Economics and behind Physics) in a set of 29 discipline groupings of students with similar majors.